 We do everything we can to help filmmakers improve their craft and promote the filmmakers in our festival.
 There are multiple ways we do this and fulfill our mission:

-1) Unlike most festivals and as a thank you for submitting your film to us, we provide an evaluation of your film as a courtesy for you to use as you choose.
+1) Unlike most festivals and as a thank you to filmmakers who submit their films to us, we provide an evaluation of every film as a courtesy.
 Our judges panel is made up of professionals who work in various parts of the business.
-Their evaluations will give you professional tips, tools, and advice you can use to improve your film and craft.
-This is just another thing that sets Perennial Film Festival apart from other festivals.
+Their evaluations give each filmmaker professional tips, tools, and advice they can use to improve their film and craft.

 2) We have educational Q+As with filmmakers and a lot of audience feedback/interaction.